ronniedroid/Wall-d/README.md

 cd Wall-d
 ./install.sh
 ```
-or just symlink Wall-d and defaultwallpaper.sh to your `$HOME/.local/bin/` directory and make sure that it is in your PATH.
+or just copy Wall-d and defaultwallpaper.sh to your `$HOME/.local/bin/` directory and make sure that it is in your PATH.

 Usage: